|

 times, magical.

-midst of my fast-paced, full life.
+is highly rewarding as well.
 You cannot rush a watercolor –

 because there’s nowhere to hide within this medium.
 Unlike oils and